Oracle Free Tier: Install Debian on the x86 micro instances with full disk encryption

 Unlock the newly created encrypted partition

-cryptsetup luksOpen /dev/sda3 luks1
+cryptsetup luksOpen --allow-discards /dev/sda3 luks1

 Format root filesystem